-Turn on Cellular Data for Safari App
+Turn on Mobile Data for the Safari App

 Disable Experimental Features